Chefchaouen, Morocco: An All Blue Magical Destination

-Kids play soccer in narrow cobblestone alleys and in the early mornings women carry trays of bread dough and peppers for baking in the wood-fired community oven.
+Kids play soccer in narrow cobblestone alleys and in the early mornings as women carry trays of bread dough and peppers for baking in the wood-fired community oven.

 Stray cats are everywhere.
 Street stalls sell almond-filled pastries and boiled snails, to be plucked from their brown-and-white striped shells with safety pins.
 The bees prefer the pastries.

 After several days in Chefchaouen, I concluded that the town square, the Uta el-Hammam, is one of the world’s great public spaces, truly a marvel.
 Forget the sun-scorched Spanish Steps or the famously hectic Djemaa el-Fna in Marrakech.

 The Uta el-Hammam manages to be both lively and serene.
 The surrounding landscape of tall peaks gives the plaza a protected, oddly cozy feeling.
 Beautiful pebbled mosaics underfoot contribute to the sensation that the plaza is a big outdoor room.

 Small cafes line one side of the square, each dotted with blue and red umbrellas.
 Directly opposite, side by side, are the two most imposing buildings in town: the 15th century Grande Mosque, with its lofty staircase and octagonal minaret, and the Kasbah, built of red earth walls.